Look out for our open call later in Oct-Nov 2021 for the next Day of Action on November 4th 2022.

 We Invite you to Remember Nature by creating your own event, action, performance intervention or artwork, on social media, in a gallery, a college campus, in the street…

-Individuals: Register your interest to participate in this event
+Individuals: Register your interest

 All we ask is that you send us evidence of your contribution however small – for example, you might create photos, films, or other documentary evidence.
 Once you have run your event please use the WeTransfer service to send us your digital artifacts.
 Can you name each image or link with the works title and the author /s.
 No more than 3 images per event.
 Send them to:

 Example of event for Remember Nature at your campus